Skip to main content

 #

-As a general rule you should not replace all of your dataclasses with Pydantic models.
+As a general rule, you should not replace all of your dataclasses with Pydantic models.
 In many cases, dataclasses are perfectly sufficient.
-Pydantic should only be used once you encounter a problem that actually requires it.
+Pydantic should only be used once you encounter a problem that actually requires it, such as implementing complex validation requirements on untrusted data.

 #